hutcho66/glox/README.md

 ### Control Flow and Looping

-glox has `if`-`else` statements which work like any other language.
+glox has `if-else` statements which work like any other language.
 Then and else statements can be singular statements or block statements.

 ```
 > if (6 > 5) print(true); else print(false)